-28th day of Nightal 1490 DR the Year of the Star Walker’s Return.
+28th day of Nightal 1489 DR the Year of the Warrior Princess.

 On their second night of travel from the Boarskyre Bridge the party discovers the ruins of a shrine to one of many of the lost gods of the Netherese.
 It appears it has been used frequently by travelers through the Serpent Hills.
 The party decides to use it as a campsite for the night.

 Gamora approaches Vera and takes her aside to privately discuss what she had saw previously.
 Vera is surprised to learn that she was able to see her.
 Gamora asks for an explanation of who that person was and more importantly, “Is it dangerous?”

 Vera explains that she is dangerous to bad people.
 Gamora is satisfied with that but states that if things change they will have problems.
 Though Gamora is curious as to what she is and states that she also has experience with spirits saying, “I know that I can call upon them sometimes to help me in battle, sometimes to help make me strong.
 I lifted a float all by myself!
 And I want to know more about it, sometimes I don’t have time to.
 But I don’t know what she is to you.”

 Vera stumbles stating, “She’s like a mirror-me kind of thing.”

 “You’ll have to explain that to me one day,” Gamora says.
 “So it’s not like an ancestral thing?”

 “There’s a lot I don’t understand.
 But she’s there.
 And she protects me,” Vera says.

 Gamora feels an unnatural crackling behind her and an imposing presence.
 She seems Vera’s mirror-self standing directly behind her.
 Gamora addresses the other, “I have no quarrel with you.
 If you’re here to help us, I am grateful for it.”
 She turns and leaves Vera and the other.